 If you are from another country and you are scared to return to that country because you believe you will be harmed, tell PATH staff immediately.
-PATH staff should not ask you about any addresses in your home country if you are at risk of harm in your home country.
+PATH staff should not ask you about any addresses outside the United States if you are at risk of harm in your home country.

 If you have an immigration attorney who is helping you apply for asylum in the United States, ask your attorney to write you a letter stating that you are seeking asylum.
+If you have been in the United States for less than 30 days, PATH staff will not investigate your housing history.